Back to the blog

 GM Opinions on the Name

-Magnus Carlsen: “It’s just a name – no one thinks they’re really sacrificing”
+• Magnus Carlsen: “It’s just a name — no one believes that you’re truly sacrificing”

 Historical Anecdote

-Why They Failed: Tradition and brand recognition kept the original name.
+Why They Flopped: Tradition and brand recognition trumped the original name.

-Understanding why the Queen’s Gambit isn’t a true gambit helps players:
+Why the Queen’s Gambit isn’t really a gambit And why this helps players:

 Other openings with misleading names: